hyperfiddle/hyperfiddle.github.io/pages/Electric stack.md

 		- means you can copy/paste a Clojure expression into an Electric expression and the expression will evaluate to the same result
 - **Clojure/Script**
 	- hosts Electric Clojure/Script programs
-	- Electric programs are defined in Clojure source code
 	- Electric is a Clojure/Script library
+		- Electric programs are defined in Clojure code files (.cljc, .clj, .cljs)
+		- the Electric compiler is implemented as an ordinary Clojure macro
 - **Electric Compiler**
 	- a Clojure -> IR (Immediate Representation) compiler
 	- implemented as a Clojure/Script macro
+	- implements clojure/script compiler
 - Electric IR
 	- IR is the data structure or code used internally by a compiler or virtual machine to represent source code
 	- for Electric, this is "graph bytecode" for a distributed & reactive program